ray-project/ray/doc/source/cluster/kubernetes/examples/rayjob-batch-inference-example.md

 ## Step 1: Install the KubeRay Operator

-Once `kubectl` is configured to connect to your cluster, you can install the KubeRay operator.

 Follow [this document](kuberay-operator-deploy) to install the latest stable KubeRay operator from the Helm repository.

 It should be scheduled on the CPU pod.